raspberrypilearning/python_scrolling/en/step_2.md

 --- /task ---

-The first step is to define your game window and create a backdrop for your game.
+The first step is to define your window and create a backdrop for your animation.

 --- task ---
-Under the ```setup()``` function in the starter project, enter the size of your game window by setting the `size` of your canvas.
+Under the ```setup()``` function in the starter project, enter the size of your animation window by setting the `size` of your canvas.

 **Choose:** Experiment with the numbers and re-run your code to find a size that you are happy with.